sneaktricks/personal_finance_tracker/README.md

   I tried wrapping the ToggleButtons in an Obx widget, but this caused an "improper use of a GetX has been detected" error on Firebase.
 Oddly enough, this error doesn't occur in the development build.
 - Newly added entries don't immediately appear in the transactions list.
-To fix this, drag either endpoint of the date filter slider to any other value and back.
+To fix this, drag either endpoint of the transaction date filter slider to any other value and back.
+- Commas are not accepted as a decimal separator.
 - The navigation bar and rail are re-rendered on page change.
 - The back button in the top-left corner shouldn't be rendered on pages with a navigation bar/rail.
 No idea why it's there...